FiddleBop's Jazz-Folk

 Why Jazz-Folk?

 And what jazz brings to the table is a richness and adventurousness of harmonisation (there are few more beautiful chords than a minor ninth, IMHO), the subtle rhythmic pulse that we call “swing” (“It don’t mean a thing if it ain’t got that swing”), and the excitement and freshness of on-the-spot composition.
-Yes, we want some of that too!
+Yes indeed, we want some of that too!

 Folk and jazz fit together surprisingly well.
-Which isn't that surprising, since there is a great deal of overlap in their origins.
+Which actually isn't that surprising, since there is a great deal of overlap in their origins.
 And we in FiddleBop certainly aren't the first to try making this connection.
 The music of Pentangle wonderfully blends traditional folk and jazz.
 While there's contemporary folk a-plenty in the more jazzy offerings of Joni Mitchell and John Martyn.
 All of whom are particular favourites (and inspirations!) for us FiddleBoppers.

-What brought FiddleBop to jazz-folk?
+What brought FiddleBop to Jazz-Folk?

 So how did we in FiddleBop get to this jazz-folk fusion notion?